My-Budget-Buddy/Budget-Buddy-TaxService/README.md

    "ssn": "[xxx-xx-xxxx]"
  }
 ```
-3. Note: This will replace everything that was previously stored, even fields not included in this request.
+3. Note: This will replace everything that was previously stored.
+Fields not included in this request will be set to `null`.

 ### Find and view the current state of a Tax Return:
 1. `GET http://localhost:8084/taxes/taxreturns/{taxreturnId}`